 I don't know.

-I'm just getting a, it's a gut instinct.
+I'm just getting a gut instinct.

 And the investigation found that 22 out of 23 public medical schools prioritize racial minority applicants over more academically qualified candidates.